sheepla/pactools/README.md

-# 📦 pacutils
+# 📦 pactools

-*pacutils* are package management utilities for Arch Linux.
+*pactools* are package management tools for Arch Linux.

 ## Commands